Axel Montagne, Ph.D.

 Postdoctoral Researcher (firstname.lastname@example.org)

-Conor completed his undergraduate in Biomedical Sciences at Queen’s University Belfast, his Master of Research at the University of Liverpool, and his PhD in Neuroscience and Nanotechnology at the Open University with Midatech Pharma®.
+Conor joined the Montagne lab in January 2022.
+He completed his undergraduate in Biomedical Sciences at Queen’s University Belfast, his Master of Research at the University of Liverpool, and his PhD in Neuroscience and Nanotechnology at the Open University with Midatech Pharma®.
 His career has focused on the cerebrovascular system and specifically the role of the blood-brain barrier and its part in hindering drug delivery and its contribution to neurodegenerative disease.
 He has worked with culture models, including primary, immortalized, & iPSC-based systems.
 As a Postdoctoral Research associate at the University of Rochester, he has worked on the glymphatic system and its role in disease, and SARS-CoV-2 and its interaction with the cells of the neurovasculature unit, in both in vitro and in vivo models.
-In the Montagne lab, Conor will be investigating the crosstalk between pericytes and endothelial cells, and the link between the immune system and BBB dysfunction in both health and disease.
+In the Montagne lab, Conor is investigating the crosstalk between pericytes and endothelial cells, and the link between the immune system and BBB dysfunction in both health and disease.
 Conor enjoys spending time with his fiancée and family, hiking and going on adventures, and playing with any and all dogs.

 Postdoctoral Researcher (email@example.com)

-Audrey will be joining the Montagne lab in February 2022 for 4 years.
-Audrey completed her PhD in the Pathophysiology and Imaging of Neurological Disorders team (INSERM U1237) at the University of Caen Normandy, France.
+Audrey joined the Montagne lab in February 2022.
+She completed her PhD in the Pathophysiology and Imaging of Neurological Disorders team (INSERM U1237) at the University of Caen Normandy, France.
 She developped Magnetic Resonance Imaging protocols to study the glymphatic system in mice.
-In the Montagne lab, Audrey will study the interplay between blood-brain barrier disruption and pericyte loss in the context of ageing and dementia using cutting-edge brain imaging technology.
+In the Montagne lab, Audrey is studying how an impaired endothelial-pericyte crosstalk can trigger Brain Interstitial Fluid Accumulation Syndrome (BIFAS) using cutting-edge brain imaging technology.
 In her free time, Audrey enjoys reading encyclopaedias, crafting amulets, and writing short novels.

 Daniela Jaime Garcia